SiL3NC3/AppStarter/README.md

 No Installation needed, just download the Release and run it.
 It just created the following XML file for defining the shortcuts.

+ATTENTION:
+The apps detects the AppStartItem by Text (Name), so do not use the same name twice. ;)

+You are still free to fork and customize it for you needs.

+NJOY.

 # AppStarter.data

 This is the main file containing the shortcuts.